 We will zoom out this week and write the proposal Overview and Book Details section.
 The Overview is one of the most important sections of your book proposal as it is meant to build excitement for your book and showcase your unique voice.
 There’s a trick to it though, so we will break it down into a clear, easy-to-follow structure that demonstrate why your book is a good bet for publishers.

-Whew, you’ve done it!
+Finally, time to let your writing shine!
+Your sample material is meant to demonstrate what will be in your book and how your writing will shine.
+We'll help you strategize what and how much to include.
+And then...you've done it!
 You’ve written your book proposal section-by-section and are ready to start submitting to agents.
-This week, we will focus on what makes an unforgettable query letter (your first communication with an agent) and how to distill your book proposal into a few, compelling paragraphs.
+Next, we will focus on what makes an unforgettable query letter (your first communication with an agent) and how to distill your book proposal into a few, compelling paragraphs.

 Gain clarity on your next steps and prepare for your meeting with a working literary agent!
 This week we will accept a revised version of your query letter, and practice our five-minute pitches.
 We will also talk about the next steps of your project (no matter where you are in the process) and how to find the right literary agent for you.